Do You Want The Truth

 And that is for their cheapest window!

-Rule #2: You don’t have to pay $1000 for one window.
+2. You don't have to pay $1000 for a window.
 High prices like that are a rip-off and should be illegal.

 Believe it or not, there are companies that will try to convince you that their windows are worth $1200 - $1600 each.
 We are not kidding.
 They will actually have the nerve to say that – to your face!